 Recently, a jury in Oakland, California awarded 35-year-old Christina Prudencio $26.5 million for pain and suffering, plus another $100,000 in punitive damages in her talcum powder lawsuit against Johnson & Johnson.

 In this post, we will take a brief look at the story behind the talcum powder litigation and discuss the details of the case that resulted in this recent verdict.
+First, let’s get you updated on the very latest in the baby powder lawsuits.

 About the Talcum Powder Lawsuits Against Johnson & Johnson